Velenir/workers-journey/app/marked/Dedicated/Dedicated.md

 onerror = function(errorMessage) {
 	// error here is a String
-	// then it bubbles up to the Main thread as an ErrorEvent }
+	// then it bubbles up to the Main thread in an ErrorEvent }
 ```